 \subsection{An important estimate}

-The following lemma provides an estimate, based on \eqref{entre0et10mix} and on an combinatorial argument, that allows to bound deterministically the absolute value of the coefficients $F^l_{G_T}(B)$.
-This deterministic bound and its consequences (like Lemma \ref{sgwelldef}) will be used extensively all along the proofs of the paper.
+The following lemma provides an estimate, based on \eqref{entre0et10mix} and on a combinatorial argument, that allows to bound deterministically the absolute value of the coefficients $F^l_{G_T}(B)$.
+This deterministic bound and its consequences (like Lemma \ref{sgwelldef}) will be used extensively all along the proofs in the paper.

 \begin{lemme} Let us fix $T>0$ and $m \geq 1$.
 For any $l \in \{1,...,m\}$ and $B \in \mathcal{P}(V_{G_T})$ we have $\mathbb{P}_m$-almost surely